Getting the valuation of your SaaS business right can make or break once-in-a-lifetime decisions like a company sale or significant capital raise.

 Revenue growth has always been a crucial SaaS metric.

 The calculation is simple.
 If customer lifetime value (LTV) is larger than customer acquisition cost (CAC), keep investing in new customer acquisition.
-Because profitability will follow at scale, short-term profits are irrelevant and growth is key.
+Because profitability will follow at scale, short-term profits are irrelevant, and growth is key.

-As in any new industry, growth rate starts high and then declines as it becomes difficult to increase revenue from a larger base.
+As in any new industry, the growth rate starts high and then declines as it becomes difficult to increase revenue from a larger base.
 By Q3 2020, a median SaaS company’s revenue growth slowed to 20% YoY and was on a clear downward path (see chart below).

 The growth rates partly explain the massive increase in revenue multiples in 2020-2021.
 As companies were digitizing during COVID, the median growth rate jumped by 11 percentage points to 31%.
 This immediately fed through to the revenue multiple, which is sensitive to the growth rate, especially when interest rates are low.